logicalclocks/hops-docs/docs/user_guide/hopsworks/jupyter.rst

 Want to Learn More?
 -------------------

 We have provided a large number of example notebooks, available here_.
 Go to Hopsworks and try them out!
 You can do this either by taking one of the built-in *tours* on Hopsworks, or by uploading one of the example notebooks to your project and run it through the Jupyter service.
-You can also have a look at HopsML (hops-tensorflow_), which enables large-scale distributed deep learning on Hops.
+You can also have a look at HopsML_, which enables large-scale distributed deep learning on Hops.

 .. _here: https://github.com/logicalclocks/hops-examples
-.. _hops-tensorflow: ./tensorflow.html
+.. _HopsML: ../../hopsml/hopsML.html
 .. _sparkmagic: https://github.com/jupyter-incubator/sparkmagic
 .. _livy: https://github.com/apache/incubator-livy